 Thumbs are such wonderful things we generally just take them for granted.
 When your thumb hurts is when you really notice just how much you use it.
 There are many conditions that can cause thumb pain.
 This blog will highlight some of the most common problems and help to answer the question- My thumb hurts – what’s wrong?

 While this information can be used to help narrow down what the problem might be, it is strongly recommended that you seek the advice of a doctor or therapist before beginning any treatment.
-Treating your symptoms with the wrong diagnosis can not only delay proper treatment, it may also make the condition worse.
+Treating your symptoms with the wrong diagnosis can not only delay proper treatment, it may also make your condition worse.

 Four common conditions that can cause thumb pain are: